 Suddenly my perspective changed.
 I started to find joy in the small things…

-Or that having treatment the week of Christmas has forced me to back down from my normally-chaotic holiday schedule.
+Like the fact that having treatment the week of Christmas forced me to back down from my normally-chaotic holiday schedule.
 And slowing down allowed me to find the joy again in Christmas.

 After all, isn’t that how joy came that very first Christmas?
 In the smallest of packages…to the unlikeliest of people…in the most unexpected place…on the most ordinary of days?